abevoelker/devise-passwordless/README.md

 ## Usage

 This gem adds a `:magic_link_authenticatable` strategy that can be used in your Devise models for passwordless authentication.
-This strategy plays well with most other Devise strategies (see [*notes on other Devise strategies*](#notes-on-other-devise-strategies)).
+This strategy plays well with most other Devise strategies (see [*compatibility with other Devise strategies*](#compatibility-with-other-devise-strategies)).

 For example, if your Devise model is User, enable the strategy like this: